ChakerYaakoub/TestsMorpheus/README.md

-# Morpheus - AI Landmark Detection & Distance Calculation
+# Morpheus - AI Landmark Face Detection & Distance Calculation

 This ongoing project, Morpheus, is part of the M1 Project and focuses on AI-based landmark detection and distance calculation.
 The project utilizes various technologies such as Python, MediaPipe, OpenCV, and React Native.